Free U.S. shipping with code FREE · 30-day returns · Visit our Maui showroom →

 The Aloha Shirt

 For most situations — dinner, sightseeing, a luau, a wedding, a business meeting — one good aloha shirt covers it.
 The difference between a good one and a bad one is fabric and construction.
-Cheap polyester aloha shirts from chain stores have a shiny surface, thin buttons (usually plastic), and prints that look digital even from a distance.
+Cheap polyester aloha shirts have a shiny surface, thin plastic buttons, and prints that look digital even from a distance.
 A real men’s Hawaiian aloha shirt made in Hawaii has coconut shell buttons, a matte fabric surface, and prints that were actually designed in the islands.
-The pattern runs continuous across the button placket.
-Those details aren’t visible in a product thumbnail, but they’re obvious in person.

 Cotton aloha shirts are more durable and hold structure through repeated washing better than rayon.
 Rayon is cooler and drapes more elegantly.
-Both are good choices; the right one depends on your plans.
 Men’s cotton shirts are a better pick for hiking, active days, and beach trips.
 Rayon works better for dinners and evenings out.

 Shorts and Pants